AvivAbachi/react-calculator/README.md

 # React calculator

-React Calculator whit support PWA
+React Calculator whit support PWA.

-Not use method `eval` to soulde
+Not use method `eval` to soulde.

 The project of part FFC challenge.

 ## Installation and Setup Instructions